njcoutinho/strike-api-doc/apps/people.md

 			<i>integer</i>
 		</td>
 		<td>
-			Company which the user belongs to<br/>
+			Company id which the user will be added to<br/>
 			<i>required</i>
 		</td>
 	</tr>